 [bctt tweet=”It’s a mud-slinging word that no black girl wants to be called.” username=”wearethetempest”]

-Unfortunately, the black community has internalized Europeans’ fascination—and fetishization—of the black woman.
+Unfortunately, the black community internalized Europeans’ fascination — and fetishization — of the black woman.
 The term “fast-tailed girls” applied to black girls who may have physically developed a little too quickly.
 For the girls whose breasts stuck out further than their stomachs, whose hips swiveled whenever they walked, or those who easily took compliments from the boys, they were unknowingly placed as the foci of gossip between both adults and children alike.
-Black girls are often blamed for the bodies that they had no choice in owning but suffer for them all the same.
+Black girls are often blamed for the bodies that they had no choice in owning but suffer for all the same.

 Last year, I enthusiastically followed the hashtag #fasttailedgirls, which was started by Mikki Kendall and Jamie Nesbit-Golden, and was startled to find how black girls across the country have felt that their mere presences in a certain space signaled to people that they were invited to make sexual advances towards them.